mstrens/oXs_on_RP2040/README.md

 Still if you just want to use it, there is no need to install/use those tools.

-On github, in uf2 folder, there is already a compile version of this software that can be directly uploaded and configured afterwards
+On github, in uf2 folder, there is already a compiled version of this software that can be directly uploaded and configured afterwards

 To upload this compiled version, the process is the folowing:
 * download the file in folder uf2 on your pc